 Creating Resilient Forests

-- DEMONSTRATE sustainable forestry and climate-smart restoration practices on our Two Hearted River Forest Reserve
+- TNC’s 23,338-acre Two Hearted River Forest Reserve established.

 Using sustainable logging practices, we can improve the health and diversity of the forests.
 We promote sustainable forestry practices, such as selective logging, which involves assessing each individual tree to decide which trees should be cut for the health and diversity of the whole forest.